jsattler/zerodistraction/README.md

 ![ZeroDistraction howto](screenshots/zerodistraction-screencapture.gif)

-* Set a focus timer for your desired duration
-* Distracting websites are automatically blocked during the timer
+* Select a duration, press *Start* and get things done
-* Ships with categorized presets (social media, news, entertainment) to block
+* Ships with categorized presets to block (social media, news, entertainment)
 * Blocked sites show a simple countdown instead of their content
-* Configure an allowlist of URLs that remain accessible even during focus sessions
+* Configure exceptions of URLs that remain accessible even during focus sessions
-* Timer runs in the background - no need to keep the extension popup open
+* Configure additional URLs to block that are not yet part of the presets

 ## Installation